Howard Wilbur Krist

 - Born February 28, 1916 in West Henrietta, NY USA

 - Died April 23, 1989 in Buffalo, NY USA

-Howie Krist pitched 11 seasons 1935 to 1946, six in the Major Leagues and seven in the minors, losing two years to the Military.
+Howie Krist pitched 11 seasons between 1935 and 1946, six in the Major Leagues and seven in the minors, losing two years to the military.
 He joined the the U.S. Army on May 16, 1944 during World War II and was discharged on January 23, 1946 (BN) but a combat wound all but ended his baseball career.

 - NL Winning percentage Leader (1942)

 - Won two World Series with the St. Louis Cardinals (1942 & 1946; he played in neither World Series)